trntv/apis-list/apis/html2pdf-app/html2pdf-app.md

 # Html2pdf.App

-Free Html to Pdf online generator
+Free Html to Pdf online generator.

-Most realistic, high quality html to pdf api service!
+Most realistic, high quality and easy to use html to pdf api conversion service for developers!
 Free API - no payments
-No need your own server
+No need your own server.
-Maintainable and improving service
+Maintainable and improving service.
 Easy to use.
-Most realistic, high quality and easy to use html to pdf api conversion service for developers

 ##  🔗 Links
 **Docs / Website**: https://html2pdf.app/